LearnToRunFast/CS_Notes/Docker/dokcer.md

 1. `create` Imperative command to create a new object.
 2. `secret` Type of object that we are going to create.
-3. `generic` Type of secret. othet types like`docker-registry` is refer to authentication with some custome docker registry and '`tls` is for http set-up.
+3. `generic` Type of secret. other types like`docker-registry` is refer to authentication with some custom docker registry and '`tls` is for http set-up.
 4. `--from-literal`Indicates we are going to add the secret information into this command.
 5. `key=value` Key value pair for the secret.